tauri-apps/tauri-docs/docs/references/architecture/inter-process-communication/isolation.md

 Because encryption of the message does occur, there are additional overhead costs compared to the [Brownfield pattern], even if the secure Isolation application doesn't do anything.
 Aside from performance-sensitive applications (who likely have a carefully-maintained and small set of dependencies, to keep the performance adequate), most applications should not notice the runtime costs of encrypting/decrypting the IPC messages, as they are relatively small and AES-GCM is relatively fast.
 If you are unfamiliar with AES-GCM, all that is relevant in this context is that it's the only authenticated mode algorithm included in [SubtleCrypto] and that you probably already use it every day under the hood with [TLS][transport_layer_security].

 There is also a cryptographically secure key generated once each time the Tauri application is started.
 It is not generally noticeable if the system already has enough entropy to immediately return enough random numbers, which is extremely common for desktop environments.
-If running in a headless environment to perform some [integration testing with WebDriver] then you may want to install some sort of entropy generating service such as `haveged` if your operating system does not have one included. <sup>Linux 5.6 (March 2020) now includes entropy generation using speculative execution.</sup>
+If running in a headless environment to perform some [integration testing with WebDriver] then you may want to install some sort of entropy-generating service such as `haveged` if your operating system does not have one included. <sup>Linux 5.6 (March 2020) now includes entropy generation using speculative execution.</sup>

 ### Limitations